-We ensured that the audit team included the appropriate skills and competences which are needed for the audit of a client in the financial services industry.
-We involved specialists in the areas of IT audit and income tax and have made use of our own experts in the areas of valuation of financial instruments.
+We ensured that the audit team included the appropriate skills and competences which are needed for the audit of a listed finance company.
+We have made use of specialists in the areas of IT and income taxes.

 Our focus on fraud and non-compliance with laws and regulations